Patsy Clark, Mining Magnate & the Haunted Clark Mansion

 Anaconda Copper Mine Butte Montana

 By the end of the 1870s, he was working as a superintendent of mines at the Comstock mines in Virginia CityNevada.
-While in Butte, he met his wife Mary Stack, whom he married on St. Patrick’s Day, 1881.
+While in Butte, he met his wife, Mary Stack, whom he married on St. Patrick’s Day, 1881.
 The couple would eventually have six children.
 That same year, he opened the Anaconda Mine for Daly, where he also worked as a foreman.
 He continued to be associated with Daly for the next several years.
 Afterward, he worked with ex-Senator William Clark of Montana in his mining enterprises.

 Though the Clarks entertained lavishly and loved their new home, Patsy continued with his mining ventures.
-In 1903, he brought his mining expertise to Southern Oregon, agreeing to take over the operation of 14 consolidated claims along the Blue Ledge lode that spanned the CaliforniaOregon border south of the Applegate Valley.
+In 1903, he brought his mining expertise to Southern Oregon, agreeing to take over the operation of 14 consolidated claims along the Blue Ledge lode that spanned the California-Oregon border south of the Applegate Valley.

 Later, in 1906, he founded the Furnace Creek Copper Company and established the settlement of Furnace in Death ValleyCalifornia.
-In addition to the many mines in the American West, he was also and an extensive investor in Canada and Mexico.
-Coming to America with little or no money, he became a wealthy man by working hard and learning everything he could about the mining industry.
+In addition to the many mines in the American West, he was also an extensive investor in Canada and Mexico.
+Coming to America with little or no money, he became wealthy by working hard and learning everything he could about the mining industry.

-Placed on the National Historic Register in 1975, the mansion is located at 2208 W. Second Avenue in Browne’s Addition Historic District in Spokane, Washington.
+Placed on the National Historic Register in 1975, the mansion is at 2208 W. Second Avenue in Browne’s Addition Historic District in Spokane, Washington.

 Hauntings: